Skip to content

 • Parameter fitting to match experimental data

-The Synaptic Tuner tutorial demonstrates how to use BMTool to interactively tune chemical synapses.
+The BMTK Chemical Synapse Tuner tutorial demonstrates how to use BMTool to interactively tune chemical synapses within BMTK networks.
 In this notebook, you'll learn:

-• How to fit synaptic parameters to target response profiles
+• How to use the optimizer to automatically fit synaptic parameters

 The Gap Junction Tuner tutorial shows how to configure and optimize electrical synapses.
 This notebook covers: